Computer Science and Engineering

 Project Based Learning

-Project-based learning (PBL) is a teaching and learning approach that emphasizes student engagement, critical thinking, problem-solving, and the application of knowledge in a real-world context.
-It is an instructional approach designed to give students the opportunity to develop knowledge and skills through engaging projects set around challenges and problems they may face in the real world.
-Project-based learning is more than just completing a task; it entails learning by doing.
-With deep and sustained attention, the students study and respond to an authentic, interesting, and complicated problem or challenge.
+Project-Based Learning (PBL) is a teaching and learning approach that emphasize student's engagement, critical thinking, problem-solving, and the application of knowledge in real-world contexts.
+It enables students to develop essential skills and understanding through meaningful projects built around authentic challenges and problems they may encounter outside the classroom.
+It is more than simply completing a task, it is learning by doing, supported by deep, sustained inquiry.
+Students explore and respond to complex, relevant problems that require thoughtful solutions.

-Throughout the semester, students work on a project that requires them to solve a real-world problem or answer a hard question.
-They exhibit their expertise and skill by developing a public product or giving a presentation in front of a live audience.
+Throughout the year, students work on projects that challenge them to solve real-world issues.
+They demonstrate their growing expertise by creating a public product, application, or research work and delivering a presentation to faculty.

 Project-based innovation